 - 2 and 1/2 cups of powdered milk flakes

-• To make hot chocolate, mix four tablespoons of the mixture with 1 cup of boiling water.
-For chocolate milk, place the hot mixture until the refrigerator until it chills.
+To make hot chocolate, mix four tablespoons of the mixture with 1 cup of boiling water.
+For chocolate milk, place the hot mixture in the refrigerator until it chills.